tinne26/tps-vs-fps/README.md

 On the other hand, there are also some downsides:
 - Fixed timesteps can slow down your whole game if the game starts lagging.
-- Interpolations based on fixed timesteps may not be as smooth as those based on variable time deltas.
+- Interpolations based on fixed timesteps may not be as smooth as those based on finer variable time deltas.

 Let's look at *variable time deltas* now:
-- Simulation can be smoother and tied to a variable frame rate.
+- Simulation can be smoother under a variable frame rate.

 - Time computations are more complex.